mozilla/uniffi-rs/docs/adr/0004-only-threadsafe-interfaces.md

 ### Positive Consequences

-* The locking in all uniffi supported component will more easily discoverable - it will be in hand-written rust code and not hidden inside generated code.
+* The locking in all uniffi supported components will be more easily discoverable - it will be in hand-written rust code and not hidden inside generated code.
 This is a benefit to the developers of the uniffi supported component rather than to the consumers of it; while we are considering other